barkmadley/barkmadley.github.com/_posts/2011-07-13-annotated-extensible-observables.md

 {% endhighlight %}

 This part almost seems anti climactic.
-Because I have already defined all the complex behaviour in constructors and mixin constructors, an observable is really just a convenience.
+Because I have already defined all the complex behaviour in constructors and <strike>mixin constructors</strike> decorators, an observable is really just a convenience.
 As the comment says, and the code reflects, an `observable` is a dependable and subscribable container that initially holds the given value.